 Once again, the letter points out the website link from their Facebook page where these products can be purchased.
 According to the FDA’s letter, “Your Facebook page also contains evidence of intended use in the form of personal testimonials recommending or describing the use of products for the cure, mitigation, treatment, or prevention of disease.”

 The FDA also specifies nine instances of the company “liking” or replying to comments made by satisfied customers claiming various degrees of symptom relief or cures.

 Is this warning letter a blip, or could it be the start of a new FDA online enforcement trend?
 Because this one was sent to a dietary supplements maker, an industry segment that plays it pretty loosey-goosey with claims in the first place, it’s not clear whether this kind of scrutiny will spill over into the medical device and drug market segments.
 We’ll keep an eye out and report back as newer warning letters emerge.

 Customers can praise your products all they want, but don’t you dare “like” any of them.

-As interactive technology and social media increasingly plays a prominent role in advertising and promotion, the FDA has attempted to issue several draft guidance documents at the request of industry.
+As interactive technology and social media increasingly play a prominent role in advertising and promotion, the FDA has attempted to issue several draft guidance documents at the request of the industry.
 These include: